Whitmore Lake Secondary School

 Whitmore Lake Secondary School is a public secondary school in Whitmore Lake, Michigan.
 It serves grades 7-12 and is part of Whitmore Lake Public Schools.

 History

-Whitmore Lake Secondary School moved to a new building for the commencement of classes in fall of 2006.
+Whitmore Lake Secondary School moved to a new building for the commencement of classes in the fall of 2006.

 Athletics

-The Whitmore Lake Trojans compete in the Tri-County Conference.
+The Whitmore Lake Trojans compete in the Michigan Independent Athletic Conference (MIAC.)
 The school colors are red and white.
 The following MHSAA sanctioned sports are offered: